-The best part– .49 each!!!
-And they come in white, black and “silver color” (not metallic).
+The best part– .99 each!!!
+And they come in white and black.
 You will need to also supply the wood screws.
-Oh, and do a little math to space the hooks.
+Oh, and yes, do a little math to space the hooks.

 Such an easy solution for hanging stockings and I love the clean, uncluttered mantel ready for all its finery.

 Be aware, the horizontal extension of these IKEA rod holders is very short.
-So with the large rounded lip on the top of my mantel and the “bonus point” trim on the stealth shelf, the shelf has to sit just a bit beyond the mantel lip causing that pesky shadow line. sigh*
+So with the large rounded lip on the top of my mantel and the “bonus point” trim on the stealth shelf, the shelf has to sit just a bit beyond the mantel lip causing that pesky shadow line. sigh!